EliasSelenius/cproj/README.md

 ## What It Does

 cproj uses incremental builds.
 That means it will only compile the source files that has not already been compiled. <br>
+This makes compiling big projects faster, as you dont need to compile the files that are up to date. <br>
 It then links all resulting object files to the final binary. <br>

+### Future Features

+cproj does not currently support these features:
+- Header dependencies.
+- Debug build target.
+- Executable or Library output types.
+- Project dependencies.

 ## Usage